mmbman/Katagiri/1987-03-15-Bendowa-Talk-5.md

 **Questioner:** Yes, [...] to experience it is important.
 But is it possible to realize [or] experience *shō* fully if you haven’t experienced *satori* first?

 **Katagiri Roshi:** I don’t know which comes first.
 I think first, basically, *shō* is there, from the beginning to end, always.
-And then, under the certain circumstances, you can call it *awakening*, sometimes, you can call it *satori*, sometimes.
+And then, under the certain circumstances, you can call it *awakening* sometimes, you can call it *satori* sometimes.
 Sometimes you cannot call it at all.
 That is *shō*.
 No name there, but you feel strong, on the basis of your life.
 You don’t know what it is, but you feel strength.

 **Questioner:** So are you saying that *satori* or awakening is not really necessary if you... ?